To Text or Not to Text. Is Texting Appropriate in a Professional Setting?

-1. Consider the company.
-Texting is going to be much more acceptable at a tech-savvy start-up than at a law firm.
-Regardless of the company, consider any privacy and disclosure guidelines.
-Take your cues from coworkers—follow norms rather than forging them.
+1. Consider the organization.
+Texting, for example, is going to be much more acceptable at a tech-savvy start-up than at a law firm.
+Regardless of the organization, consider any privacy and disclosure guidelines.
+Take your cues from longer-serving coworkers.
+Follow norms rather than forging them.

 2. Consider the relationship.
-Texting peers, particularly ones you interact with frequently, is going to be much more common than texting your supervisor.
+Texting peers, particularly ones you interact with frequently, is going to be much more common than texting your team leader or supervisor.
 Realize that texting is inherently a more informal and familiar medium and use it accordingly.

 3. Consider the situation.
 Are you getting together with the team after work?
 Text away.
 Maybe you want to discuss the office bracket.
 The more social the communication, the more texting is appropriate.
-Most of us don’t want our phones inundated with project-relevant texts.
-That’s what email is for.
+Most of us don’t want our phones inundated with work- and project-relevant texts.
+That’s what e-mail can be used for.

-4. Consider the tone.
+5. Consider the tone.
 Negative messages should never be texted.
 Going to be late for an appointment?
 Do the other person the courtesy of calling.
-Feel like venting to a coworker about the email your boss just sent out?
+Feel like venting to a coworker about the e-mail your department director just sent out?
 Resist the urge.
 Know the limitations of texting.
-It can be tempting to try to sidestep uncomfortable conversations via text, but it is never a good idea.
+It can be tempting to try to sidestep uncomfortable conversations by using a text, but it is never a good idea.